bakou912/SmartHome343Team18/README.md

 #### Frontend

 ## Available Scripts
+To install all the dependecies make sure to run the following command in the frontend project directory `frontend`:

+### `npm install`

-In the project directory, you can run:
+In the project directory `frontend`, you can run:

 ### `npm start`